beckje01/beckje01.github.io/beckje01com/_posts/2024-04-04-displaying-webrtc-nest-cameras-in-an-android-app.markdown

     super.onViewCreated(view, savedInstanceState);
 }
 ```
-With all that wired together you should now at this point have a WebRTC based camera stream working inside a WebView in your Android app.
+With all that wired together, you should now have a WebRTC-based camera stream working inside a WebView in your Android app.

 ## Notes